The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 I hope this Oman travel itinerary and road trip guide has been helpful and provided you with lots of useful information.
 From my personal experience, Oman is definitely one of the most spectacular places on earth, and I hope you’ll feel the same way about it after your trip.

-If you’re looking to explore other fascinating places in the Middle East, don’t miss out on the beauty of Iran, either!
+If you’re looking to explore more fascinating places in the Middle East, don’t miss out on the beauty of Iran!

 📸 My 10-Day Oman Photography Gear

-This is the photography gear I used to capture the beauty of Oman.
-You can also see my article on the best cameras for bloggers for more options other than the ones listed below.
+This is the photography gear Lukas and I used to capture most of the photos in this article.
+You can also see my article on the best cameras for bloggers for more options in addition to the ones listed below.

 I hope this 10 day Oman itinerary was helpful and inspiring!